OAAX-standard/OAAX/README.md

 > The OAAX Standard initiative is currently work in progress.
 Please join the conversation and help democratize edge AI
 > at [https://oaax.org](https://oaax.org).

-# The Open AI Accelerator (OAAX) Standard
+# The Open Ai Accelerator eXchange (OAAX) Standard

-This repository, and other linked repositories under the [OAAX-standard organization](https://github.com/oaax-standard), contain documentation and reference implementations, as well as contributed implementations, of the **Open AI Accelerators (OAAX) Standard**.
+This repository, and other linked repositories under the [OAAX-standard organization](https://github.com/oaax-standard), contain documentation and reference implementations, as well as contributed implementations, of the **Open Ai Accelerator eXchange (OAAX) Standard**.

 # About OAAX

-The Open AI Accelerator (OAAX) Standard intends to provide a easy-to-use, easy-to-expand, *standardized* method of adopting (edge) AI accelerators such as NPUs, GPUs, FPUs or the like -- we will call them XPUs" throughout -- into edge AI applications.
+The Open Ai Accelerator eXchange (OAAX) Standard intends to provide a easy-to-use, easy-to-expand, *standardized* method of adopting (edge) AI accelerators such as NPUs, GPUs, FPUs or the like -- we will call them XPUs" throughout -- into edge AI applications.
 An AI application or pipeline consists of several operations that take one specific form of data as input, and transform this data into a more